GCHQ The innocent collection of metadata and other details

 All this information can be collected at a minimal cost through traditional methods.
 In other words, metadata are not insignificant as governments want to believe.
 This is why governments collect and process them.

-However, the massive collection of metadata - where information is gathered by everyone and not by an "interested person" - is rightly a deep wound to security and human rights.
+However, the massive collection of meta – where the information is collected by all and not by one “ of interest” – is rightly a deep wound to security and human rights.

 Does our metadata collection make us safer?